aidamouref/Project-Broadway/README.md

 The components show a clear increasing tendency of the weekly grosses over the years.
 Also, the pattern within a year shows that summer months show higher weekly grosses (theatre season starts in June, also summer holidays); they decrease in September (back to work, back to school) and increase again in November-December (Christmas, cheap flights, etc.)

+Acknowledging that we have not accounted for inflation in this analysis.
+Further analysis should be conducting taking into account this fact.

 ## *Regression Analysis*